Turkey deli slices nutrition: How healthy is that easy sandwich, really?

 You do not have to give up sandwiches entirely.
 By shifting your purchasing habits toward healthiest lunch meat options, you can mitigate most risks.

-• Tier 2: Low Sodium, Nitrate-Free Pre-Packaged.
+- Tier 2: Low Sodium, Nitrate-Free Pre-Packaged.
 Brands like Applegate or specific lines from Boar’s Head (e.g., Simplicity) often fit here.
-They use whole muscle but add celery powder.
+They use whole muscle but may still use celery powder.

-If you eat deli meat, pair it with foods that counteract the negative effects.
-High-potassium foods help excrete sodium.
+- The Pairing: Dilute the impact: If you eat deli meat, pair it with foods that counteract the negative effects.
+High-potassium foods can help increase urinary sodium excretion for many people.
 Add avocado, spinach, or tomato to your sandwich.
-Eat an orange or apple on the side; Vitamin C helps prevent the conversion of nitrites into carcinogenic nitrosamines.
+Add vitamin C-rich produce on the side.
+Vitamin C can inhibit nitrosamine formation in experimental settings, and this pairing may modestly reduce nitrosation, but it does not eliminate risk.

 Myth vs Fact

 Fact: Not necessarily.
 Deli counter meat is opened and exposed to air and bacteria more frequently.
-Pre-packaged meats undergo High Pressure Processing (HPP) to kill bacteria without heat, which can sometimes be safer and retain nutrients well, provided the ingredients are clean.
+Pre-packaged meats may undergo High Pressure Processing (HPP) to reduce bacteria without heat, which can sometimes be safer and retain nutrients well, provided the ingredients are clean.

 Bottom line